ADMIRALS AU PTY LTD CLIENT MONEY POLICY AND PROCEDURES

 1. General provisions

-1.1 Pursuant to the license issued by Australian Securities and Investment Commission (ASIC), Admiral Markets PTY Ltd (Admiral) must hold your assets and securities in accordance with the conditions and procedures specified by law.
+1.1 Pursuant to the license issued by Australian Securities and Investment Commission (ASIC), Admirals AU Pty Ltd (Admiral) must hold your assets and securities in accordance with the conditions and procedures specified by law.

 1.2 The procedure for holding clients’ assets (hereinafter Procedure) shall be established by Admiral on the advice of the Management Board of Admirals Group AS (hereinafter, ‘AMG’), Admiral’s parent company.
 It shall be implemented by Admiral with the assistance of the Management Board and employees of AMG.